Antenatal Services (during pregnancy)

 Child Health

+Our Health Visitor’s are Allison McGowan 07580 817 253 and Liz Taylor 07929 728 443.
 New babies usually see the GP at 6 weeks for a routine check-up.
-Sharon will tell you when to book this appointment.
+Please book this appointment in advance.

 Childhood vaccinations are organised by the Health Board, who send appointment letters to your home address.